arhohuttunen/coding-revolution/content/post/spring-boot-webmvctest/index.md

 If we were to write a unit test for this controller, we could call the `pay()`, `getReceipt()`, and `handleOrderAlreadyPaid()` methods directly with some arguments.
 We could then make sure that the business logic in `OrderService` is called correctly and the controller returns the responses we expect.

-All good?
+All good.
 Or is it?
 Let's take a closer look.

 - We have annotated the endpoints with `@PostMapping` and `@GetMapping`.
 If we write a unit test, these annotations are not processed.
 How do we know that an HTTP request gets mapped to correct endpoints or that path variables get mapped with `@PathVariable`?